How to Create an Email Footer: Design Best Practices and Examples

 When you need to squeeze extensive info into a limited space, consider using dividers.
 They help fit big content into a small area without making it look messy.

-As for one of the possible email footer examples, you can use a vertical bar or other glyph dividers to separate pieces of text on the same line.
-It improves readability and helps save the heights.
+One possible email footer example includes using a vertical bar or other glyph dividers to separate pieces of text on the same line.
+This improves readability and helps save space.
 The technique mostly applies to email signatures, but some email footers can benefit from it as well.

 Make Links Easy to Spot